Alvan Clark 24” Refractor (Lowell Observatory) Review

 If you’re a ‘refractor guy’ like me, or a fan of Victorian and Edwardian telescopes, your heart will beat a little faster when you first see the Lowell’s 24” Clark Refractor.
 In its newly restored state it feels like a time machine – back to the era of Lowell and HG Wells’ Martians, of Canals and the Barsoom of Edgar Rice Burroughs.

 The Clark refractor isn’t just a truly beautiful and evocative telescope to look at; it is also an extraordinary experience to look through it, something that is completely free if you pay the modest Lowell entry fee and wait until twilight.
-You may get the chance to view a planet – Jupiter or Saturn - or a fascinating deep sky object like a globular cluster.
+You may get the chance to view a planet – Jupiter or Saturn - or a fascinating deep sky object like a globular cluster or the Great Nebula in Orion.
 Sadly, though, you may not get to see Mars, even if it’s hanging like a brilliant orange star high above the Clark’s Ponderosa-wood dome.

 The word ‘iconic’ gets over-used, but if there is such a thing as an iconic telescope, this is it.
 I highly recommend a visit to Lowell observatory to see it (and, if it’s a clear night, through it).
 But if you’re a Mars fan like me, be prepared for a disappointment, even if you turn up near an opposition.